It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 And if the company gets into a problem, you may not be exempted from the company’s liability from a business moral perspective despite you are protected by a limited liability system.

 You would better think again if a Personal Company is really essential for your business.

 Many say they set up Personal Companies for “tax saving”.

-Indeed, personal income tax is imposed at “progressive tax rate” of which the top rate is 45% as below chart.
+Indeed, personal income tax is imposed at a “progressive tax rate” of which the top rate is 45% as below chart.

-Total amount of ordinary income
+The total amount of ordinary income